Raveen1O/EcommerceV1/README.md

 - **Cart Abandonment Rate**: Triggers if the rate is `> 40%` within a 1-minute period.
 - **Checkout Success Rate**: Triggers if the rate is `< 80%` within a 1-minute period.
 - **Order Lambda Errors (4xx & 5xx)**: Triggers if there is `> 1` error within a 1-minute period.

+### CloudWatch Dashboard
+Using Terraform, we have provisioned a comprehensive CloudWatch Dashboard (`Raveen-cloudwatch-dashboard`) that serves as a single pane of glass for the entire system.
+It visualizes:
+- **API Gateway**: Overall request counts, 4xx/5xx error rates, and average latency.
+- **Cognito & CloudFront**: Successful user sign-ins and global traffic/error rates.
+- **Messaging (SNS/SQS)**: Published payment messages, failed notifications, and queue visibility (messages in-flight vs processing).
+- **Lambda Microservices**: Individual widgets for each service (Product, Cart, Order, Payment, Inventory, Notification) tracking total invocations, errors, throttles, and execution duration.

 ### Structured Logging
 When critical actions fail (e.g., a checkout attempt in the `OrderService`), the system generates rich **structured logs**.
 Instead of just logging a generic error message, the Lambda outputs a comprehensive JSON log that includes: